-Most of the successful students utilize the time filtering the contents with the syllabus.
+Most of the successful students utilize time filtering the contents of the syllabus.
 If the idea of the syllabus is lacking in us, we spend our full time thinking that we cannot study the whole course and many more that leads us to doubts, confusion, and feeling unsuccessful.

 You need an entrance syllabus for your reference of study during IOE entrance preparation.
 Whenever you start your IOE entrance preparation, you must be clear with the exam pattern and topics to study for a particular subject.

-The link to download the IOE entrance syllabus is at bottom
+The IOE entrance preparation books include too many topics and in some cases, only surface knowledge is enough.
+The link to download the IOE entrance syllabus is at bottom of this post.

 - Collect the notes of grade 11 and grade 12.

 - Also, collect those reference books if possible.

 - start marking the important topics and areas in your handwritten notes as well as in reference books.

 Practice only what leads you to success.
 The detailed explanation and the pdf resources are listed below.

 Syllabus of IOE

 Grammar – Familiarity with the following aspects: Parts of Speech, Basic Grammatical Patterns / Structures, Tense and Aspect, Conditional sentences, Verbals: infinitives, Participles and Gerunds, Direct and Indirect Speech, Active and Passive Voice, Kinds of Sentences, Transformation of sentences, Concord /Agreement, Vocabulary, Use of Prepositions, Idiomatic expressions, Punctuation, Phonemes and phonetic symbols, Word Stress.